apache/pdfbox-docs/content/2.0/migration.md

 to leverage that.

+`PDAfmPfbFont` has been removed.
+To load such a font pass the pfb file to `PDType1Font`.
+Loading the afm file is no longer required.

 ### PDF Resources Handling
 The individual calls to add resources such as `PDResources.addFont(PDFont font)` and `PDResources.addXObject(PDXObject xobject, String prefix)` have been replaced with `PDResources.add(resource type)` where `resource type` represents the different resource classes such as `PDFont`, `PDAbstractPattern`